undera/chess-engine-nn/README.md

 - reading [article](https://towardsdatascience.com/how-to-teach-an-ai-to-play-games-deep-reinforcement-learning-28f9b920440a) about Q-Learning, maybe the learning strategy should change...

 Found out that training data were using positions _after_ move made as source of training.
 Oh, my...
+Fixing that seems helped learning a ton.
+Shame on me for overlooking this since the very beginning.

+I also made integration with UCI and now my NN plays versus Stockfish.
+Loses 100% of games, of course.